jgazes/AWS-Solutions-Architect-Pro/Networking/NetworkingExamTips.md

 - Know the three different types of load balancers and at which layer they work
 - Understand which major features each deliver
 - Know what sticky sessions are and when they come into play

+## AWS Global Accelerator ##
+- AWS Global Accelerator is a networking service that helps you improve the availability, performance, and security of your public applications.
+Global Accelerator provides two global static public IPs that act as a fixed entry point to your application endpoints, such as Application Load Balancers, Network Load Balancers, Amazon Elastic Compute Cloud (EC2) instances, and elastic IPs.

 ## Additional Reading ##
 [Amazon Virtual Private Cloud Connectivity Options January 2018](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://d0.awsstatic.com/whitepapers/aws-amazon-vpc-connectivity-options.pdf)